-Is married...wife’s name is Courtney...Graduated from Copiah (MS) Academy, where he played football, basketball and ran track in addition to baseball...his wife also attended the school, where she was a state champion tennis player...Attended Mississippi State University, where he tied for the conference lead with 16 HR as a junior and led the Bulldogs to the College World Series finals...Was a teammate of Brandon Woodruff during his time at Mississippi State...Is a supporter of Camp Kamassa, the first and only year-round handicap-accessible camp facility in Mississippi for kids and adults with special needs...Grew up a fan of Chipper Jones and the Braves...TBS featured Braves games and was one of the six channels he had at home growing up in Mississippi...Enjoys hunting, fishing, the outdoors and his faith.
+Dustin Hunter Renfroe...Married to Courtney (Beach)...Graduated from Copiah Academy (MS)...Played football, basketball, baseball and ran track...Courtney also attended the school where she was a state-champion tennis player...Attended Mississippi State University...Tied for the conference lead with 16 HR as a junior and led the Bulldogs to the College World Series finals...Named twice (2012 and 2013) to the SEC Academic Honor Roll...Was a teammate with Brandon Woodruff, Adam Frazier, Kendall Graveman and Chris Stratton during time at Mississippi State...Supporter of Camp Kamassa, the first and only year-round handicap-accessible camp facility in Mississippi for kids and adults with special needs...Grew up a fan of Chipper Jones and the Braves.....TBS featured Braves games and was one of the six channels he had at home growing up in Mississippi...Enjoys hunting, fishing, the outdoors and his faith.

 Batted .259 with 31 HR and 96 RBI in 144 games with Boston...Made 140 starts (133g in RF, 6g in CF, 1g at DH)...Set career highs in games (144), at-bats (521), runs (89), hits (135), doubles (33), RBI (96), total bases (261), extra-base hits (64), batting average (.259), OBP (.315) and OPS (.816)...Was a finalist for a Gold Glove Award in right field with the Yankees’ Joey Gallo (winner) and Astros’ Kyle Tucker...His 16 outfield assists - all in right field - tied the Rangers’ Adolis García for the Major League lead...Notched his 100th career homer 5/4 vs. Detroit, a solo shot off Buck Farmer...Belted two HR with three RBI in a 6-5 win on 6/28 vs. Kansas City...Hit his sixth career grand slam in a 13-4 win 7/19 at Toronto off Ross Stripling...Had another two-homer game along with a season-high five RBI in an 11-9 win 8/24 vs. Minnesota...was his 14th career multi-homer game and third career game with at least 5 RBI...Had a 10-game hitting streak from 5/26-6/6, batting .485 (16-for-33) with two HR and four RBI...was his second career doubledigit hitting streak...had a career-high 12-game hitting streak from 9/15-10/1, batting .313 (15-for-48) with four HR and 11 RBI...Batted .194 (7-for-36) with 0 HR and one RBI in 11 postseason games, all starts in right field...Was traded to Milwaukee in exchange for three players on 12/1...signed a one-year contract on 3/22/22, avoiding arbitration.